Skip to main content

 • Develop a matrix of contexts and appropriate styles

-• Review past scenarios and outcomes
+• Review past scenarios

 • Plan for upcoming challenges